WHO Team Dismisses Theory That Coronavirus Escaped From Wuhan Lab As ‘Unlikely’ Following Investigation

 However, the WHO team claimed there was no evidence of widespread cases before the initial outbreak in December 2019.

 The investigation has been a sensitive issue for the Chinese government due to concerns that it would be blamed for alleged missteps during the early stages of the outbreak.
 The government placed limits on the investigation and prevented scientists from speaking to reporters during their visit.
-Peter Daszak of the WHO team did say they were granted more openness than they had expected and had full access to all of the sites and personnel they requested
+Peter Daszak of the WHO team did say they were granted more openness than they had expected and had full access to all of the sites and personnel they requested.